spxp/spxp-specs/SpxpProfileSpec-V03.md

     }
 }
 ```
+Please note that certificates do not allow domain bound profile keys.

 ### 9.3 Self-signed profile key
 The profile root document ([5](#5-social-profile-root-document)) must be signed with the key listed as “publicKey” in